szhorvat/MaTeX/README.md

 ## Installation

  - [Download the latest release](https://github.com/szhorvat/MaTeX/releases), distributed as a `.paclet` file, and install it using the `PacletInstall` function in Mathematica.
-For example, assuming that the file `MaTeX-1.7.0.paclet` was downloaded into the directory `~/Downloads`, evaluate
+For example, assuming that the file `MaTeX-1.7.1.paclet` was downloaded into the directory `~/Downloads`, evaluate

-        PacletInstall["~/Downloads/MaTeX-1.7.0.paclet"]
+        Needs["PacletManager`"]
+        PacletInstall["~/Downloads/MaTeX-1.7.1.paclet"]

  - Make sure that a TeX system and Ghostscript 9.15 or later are installed.